-- a) A written script shall be prepared for each task goal, containing instructions that are presented to each user.
-The script shall include a description of the scenario within which testing is taking place (e.g. taking a photo at a family gathering) and shall state the particular goal and the conditions which apply to it.
-No hints shall be included on how to achieve the goal or which features to use. - b) Users shall not be given any hints or assistance from the personnel conducting the test, but depending on the purpose of the test, the instructions that come with the product may be provided. - Those conducting the test shall note the time taken to achieve each goal.
+- a) A written script shall be prepared, containing instructions that are presented to each user.
+The script shall include a description of the scenario within which testing is taking place (e.g. receiving a product after purchase) and shall state the particular installation goal(s) and the conditions which apply to it.
+No hints shall be included on how to achieve the goal(s) or which tools to use. - b) Users shall not be given any hints or assistance from the personnel conducting the test but depending on the purpose of the test, the user will normally be free to use the instructions that come with the product. - c) Those conducting the test shall note the time taken to achieve each goal.
 If the user reaches the maximum amount of time allowed without attaining the goal, they shall be asked to stop and, if appropriate, move on to the next goal.